EMDR Therapy in Columbus, Ohio

 Columbus Therapy & Hypnosis is a private therapy practice with clinicians trained in EMDR.
 The owner, Yvonne Judge is a member of the EMDR International Association (EMDRIA).
 You can see her profile on EMDRIA here.
 Appointments are available days, evenings, and weekends for your convenience.
 Both in-person and telehealth appointments are available.

-Integrated EMDR Therapy in Columbus, Ohio
+Integrated EMDR Therapy in Columbus, Ohio and Cincinnati, Ohio

 References: